UE-Innovation-Hub-DS-2025/sentiment-analysis/README.md

 ## Notes

 - The raw dataset is large; ensure you have sufficient disk space and memory.
-- The project structure assumes the IMDB dataset is extracted under `raw_data/aclImdb/`.
+- The project structure assumes the IMDB dataset is extracted under `raw_data/aclImdb/` before running any scripts.
+The pipeline does not scan for or download the dataset automatically.
 - For more details on the dataset, see the included dataset README in `raw_data/aclImdb/README`.

 ## Citation